Alexlebeyas/base-docker-django-celery/readme.md

 **[Start docker instance](#markdown-header-start-docker-instance)**
 **https://nixaca.atlassian.net/wiki/spaces/PB/pages/125041233/Ultimate+Starter+Guide+for+Django+Projects**

-# Frontend informations - CSS and JS
+# Frontend - CSS and JS

 Both CSS and JS are compiled using [Gulp.js](https://gulpjs.com/ "Gulp.js documentation").
 The gulp folder is located at the root of the projet.
 The gulpfile.js is located here: PROJECT/gulp/gulpfile.js